plausible/docs/docs/events-api.md

 this is set to `window.location.href`

 :::note
-The URL parameter will feel strange in a mobile app but you can manufacture something that sort of looks like a web URL even though it's running in an app.
-If you name your screens sort of like page URLs on websites, Plausible will know how to handle it.
-So for example, on your login screen you could send something like:\
+The URL parameter will feel strange in a mobile app but you can manufacture something that looks like a web URL.
+If you name your mobile app screens like page URLs, Plausible will know how to handle it.
+So for example, on your login screen you could send something like:

-event: pageview\
+event: pageview

-url: app://localhost/login\
+url: app://localhost/login

-The pathname (/login) is what will be shown as the page value in the Plausible dashboard.\
+The pathname (/login) is what will be shown as the page value in the Plausible dashboard.
-Make sure when you use the pageview name for events that represent a page or screen view in your app.
-The pageview event is treated in a special way in Plausible and the dashboard won't really work well if you name them differently.
-You can still use any custom name for other events like Register, Purchase or whatever custom events you might want to track.
 :::
 <hr / >